colbylwilliams/Azure.Mobile/README.md

 ## What is the price/cost?

-Most of these services have a generious free tier.
+Most of these services have a generous free tier.
 [Sign up for a Azure free account][azure-free] to get $200 credit.